Bioconductor/BBS/Doc/Branch-annotation-repo-HOWTO.md

     mkdir annotation

-C. Back to malbec2 to run the scripts
+C. Back to nebbiolo2 to run the propagation scripts

-1. Remove any deprecated packages from the 3.6 annotation repo.
+1. Remove any deprecated packages from the 3.13 annotation repo that should not be included in the devel 3.14 repo.

 2. Update and run cronjob by hand (should be commented out).

-  Symlink must be gone on master before running this!
+  Symlink must be gone on master before running this!!

   Run the crontab entry by hand.
-Monitor ~/cron.log/3.7/propagate-data-annotation-* log file.
+Monitor ~/cron.log/3.14/propagate-data-annotation-* log file.

 3. Test BiocManager::install() to see if it finds the new repo.
+Try installing a package that should be found and try installing a removed package that should fail.

-D. Update bioconductor.org/config.yaml to build landing pages for 3.7.
+D. Update bioconductor.org/config.yaml to build landing pages for 3.14.
    Uncomment 'data/annotation':

     devel_repos: